RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

  * Hero section with an image of well known mediterranean food ingredients with contrasting colors to keep the text readable.
- The text changes on every page with the home page showing Ricardo's logo, the gallery showing the message "Gallery" and the contacr page shwiong the message "Contact us" for good user navigation.
+ The text changes on every page with the home page showing Ricardo's logo, the gallery showing the message "Gallery" and the contact page shwiong the message "Contact us" for easy user navigation.

  ![Hero section](/assets/readme-images/hero-desk.png)
- * Footer with social media links with colour change on hover for good user experince and copyright information.
+ * Footer is simple and easy to understand with social media links and copyright information, the links change colour from green to white on hover for better user experience.

  ![Footer](/assets/readme-images/desk-footer.png)